 We are so proud of our first graduates.
 Training Course is having a rest till the start of 2024.

 This course is for people wishing to become a teacher of the Alexander Technique.
 It is accredited by the Australian Society of Teachers of the Alexander Technique.
 (AUSTAT).

-Each working week to consist of between 12-20 hours and at least four days
+- Each working week to consist of between 12-20 hours and at least three days.

 An interview and a series of lessons with Head of Training, Penny McDonald will need to occur before training can commence.